Skip to content Skip to footer

 The Cour de cassation overturned the appeal decision, ruling that the partners had a right of action in their own right to seek compensation for the loss suffered by the partnership, and that the parallel exercise of the action by the partnership could not deprive them of this right.
 The ut singuli action is therefore not subsidiary.

 The action ut singuli may be exercised autonomously, independently of that exercised by the company.
-It can be introduced before, at the same time or even afterwards.
-This autonomy protects the corporate interest and avoids the risk of directors’ misconduct being neutralized by complacent corporate action.
+It can be introduced before, at the same time as or even after the corporate action.
+This autonomy protects thecompany’s interests, and avoids the risk of directors’ misconduct being neutralized by a complacent corporate action.

 The May 7, 2025 ruling enshrines the full procedural autonomy of the ut singuli corporate action, in favor of protection of the corporate interest by the partners themselves, including in the event of parallel action by the partnership.